mne-tools/mne-lsl/README.md

 transmitted wirelessly.
 For more information about LSL, please visit the [LSL github](https://github.com/sccn/labstreaminglayer).

 **BSL** is based on **NeuroDecode**.
-The original version developped by [**Kyuhwa Lee**](https://github.com/dbdq) was recognised at [Microsoft Brain Signal Decoding competition](https://github.com/dbdq/microsoft_decoding) with the First Prize Award (2016) after achieving high decoding accuracy.
+The original version developed by [**Kyuhwa Lee**](https://github.com/dbdq) was recognised at [Microsoft Brain Signal Decoding competition](https://github.com/dbdq/microsoft_decoding) with the First Prize Award (2016) after achieving high decoding accuracy.
 **BSL** is based on the refactor version by
 [**Arnaud Desvachez**](https://github.com/dnastars) for the [Fondation Campus Biotech Geneva (FCBG)](https://github.com/fcbg-hnp).
-The low-level functionnalities have been reworked and improved, while the decoding functionnalities have been dropped.
+The low-level functionalities have been reworked and improved, while the decoding functionalities have been dropped.

 # Installation
 BSL supports `python >= 3.7` and requires: